Ishaka-M26/CMOS-Inverter-IC-Design/README.md

 Tapeout is expected to be completed this winter.

-This is my first ASIC design project, and I am continuing to build experience in analog and mixed-signal IC design.
+This is my first IC design project, and I am continuing to build experience in analog and mixed-signal IC design.

 ## Files